 Transport: Gulet Sailboat

-Our 4-day Fethiye to Demre gulet takes you on a relaxing sailing adventure from the beautiful seaside town of Fethiye to the interesting and historical Demre.
+Our 5-day Fethiye to Demre gulet takes you on a relaxing sailing adventure from the beautiful seaside town of Fethiye to the interesting and historical Demre.
 Along the way we'll be making stops in secluded coves and islands where you'll have the opportunity to relax, swim, sunbathe or join in with a range of optional activities.

-St. Nicholas (Gemiler) Island
+On board gulet at St. Nicholas Island

 Breakfast, Lunch, Dinner